 So, you're an up-and-coming security leader tasked to set up a security framework that complies with NIST’s framework.
 Where do you begin?

 First things first: get buy-in from top-level leadership and keep them engaged.
 “Develop and maintain relationships with senior managers and middle management,” advises Mark E.S.
-Barnard, an international cybersecurity consultant and senior security architect at Secure Knowledge Management, an IT security consultancy.
+Bernard, an international cybersecurity consultant and senior security architect at Secure Knowledge Management, an IT security consultancy.
 “Maybe identify a sponsor for your cybersecurity project.
 Learn as much as you can about senior managers’ concerns.
 If you can help them address these issues so the board can stop asking them when will it be completed, you will begin to develop a sponsor or champion.”

 Barnard suggests following these steps: